(Credit: Agnese Sanvito)

 Client: London Underground

+Victoria Station is one of the busiest in London and is used by over 80 million customers each year – more than Heathrow Airport.
 The Taylor Woodrow BAM Nuttall joint venture is upgrading the station which will increase its size by 110 per cent and deliver step-free access for the first time in its 147-year history.